Helping young people take action for wildlife

 Ways you can get involved

 Make your voice heard!
-Join our Youth Forum
+Join our Youth Group

 Worried about climate change?
 Passionate about outdoor learning?
-Join our Youth Forum and speak out about wildlife and environmental issues.
+Want to volunteer on our nature reserves?
+Join our Youth Group and do all of these things.
 Connect with other like-minded passionate young people and make a noise about the issues that matter to you.
 This is an exciting opportunity to develop your skills and confidence.

-Our Youth Forum is open to young people aged 14 – 25 and meets on average every two months.
-Youth Forum members get to take part in campaigns and practical action for wildlife.
+Our Youth Group is open to young people aged 14 – 25 and meets on a Saturday morning once a month at our Bog Meadows Nature Reserve.
+Youth Group members get to take part in campaigns and practical action for wildlife.
 Members are also invited to represent Ulster Wildlife at events and activities and provide the organisation with the views of young people on environmental issues.

 To find out more contact Sheila Lyons (Volunteer and Training Coordinator) by email sheila.lyons@ulsterwildlife.org or mobile 07703 673217